WSWUP/gridwxcomp/README.rst

     $ gridwxcomp prep-input <PATH_TO example_data/Station_Data.txt>

 This will result in the file "merged_input.csv".
-Next download matching gridMET climate time series with Google Earth Engine by running
+Next download matching gridMET climate time series with `OpeNDAP <https://www.opendap.org>`_ by running

 .. code-block:: bash

-    $ gridwxcomp download-gridmet-ee merged_input.csv -y 2016-2017
+    $ gridwxcomp download-gridmet-opendap merged_input.csv -y 2016-2017

 The time series of gridMET data that correpond with the stations in "merged_input.csv" will be saved to a new folder called "gridmet_data" by defualt.
 In this case only the years 2016-2017 are used.